Staying safe on Halloween: How to find and avoid sex offenders in your neighborhood

 TAMPA, Fla.
-(WFLA) – Next week the sidewalks will be flooded with trick-or-treaters, and 8 On Your Side is reminding you of one way to keep your kids safe.
+(WFLA) – Sidewalks will be flooded with trick-or-treaters this week, and 8 On Your Side is reminding you of one way to keep your kids safe.

 Under Florida law, “mandatory conditions of supervision for sex offenders were expanded to prohibit certain activities such as distributing candy at Halloween and visiting schools without prior approval of the probation officer.”